 VLANs

 A VLAN is a collection of ports on one or more switches that define a broadcast domain.
-The Ethernet Routing Switch 3500 Series supports port-based and IPv6 protocol-based VLANs.
+The switch supports port-based and IPv6 protocol-based VLANs.

 When you create VLANs using Enterprise Device Manager, observe the following rules: